Antilla Bay · Holguin Province · Eastern Cuba

 Ni + Co

-Nickel & cobalt co-production from lateritic ore
+Nickel and cobalt co-production from lateritic ore

 EV